 Mr. Grogan’s passion for cities began in Boston where he served Mayors Kevin H. White and Raymond L. Flynn in a variety of staff and line positions.
 He headed Boston’s neighborhood revitalization efforts in the early 1980s, where he helped pioneer a series of public/private ventures that have been widely emulated by other cities.
 These included the Boston Housing Partnership and the Boston Compact, a partnership between the city’s corporate community and public school system.

 Mr. Grogan graduated with honors in American History from Williams College in 1972 and holds a Master’s degree in Administration from the Harvard Graduate School of Education.
 In 1997, Williams College awarded Mr. Grogan a Bicentennial Medal for his leadership in inner-city revitalization efforts.
 He holds honorary degrees from The Boston Architectural College, The Benjamin Franklin Institute of Technology, The Urban College of Boston and Mount Ida College.
 Mr. Grogan is a founder and director of The Community Development Trust; a director of New Profit Inc., and a former trustee of Brandeis University, Williams College, FSG Social Impact Advisors, and the John S. and James L. Knight Foundation.

-In 2000, Mr. Grogan and Tony Proscio, co-authored the book, Comeback Cities, which syndicated columnist Ron Brownstein wrote is “arguably the most important and insightful book on the American city in a generation.”
+In 2000, Mr. Grogan, and writer and nonprofit consultant Tony Proscio, co-authored the book Comeback Cities, which syndicated columnist Ron Brownstein wrote is “arguably the most important and insightful book on the American city in a generation.”